GitHub Copilot is evolving — and so is the way it's billed

 - GitHub is offering promotional extra credits for June, July, and August to help organisations transition

-Read more: GitHub Copilot - Going from Premium Request Units to Token Based Billing
+Read more: GitHub Copilot - Going from Premium Request Units to Usage Based Billing